Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Members of top management take a periodic review of adequacy, suitability, and continuing effectiveness of the company’s policy, procedure, and performance.

 - They also keep a check on appropriate amendments for the improvement of the company and its workforce.

-- Major contents that have to be looked upon by management comprise results of the internal and external audits, customer’s complaints, legal requirements, corrective and preventive actions, control on suppliers, collecting feedback from the customers and labourers, social policy and objectives and recommendations for improvements.
+- Major contents that have to be looked upon by management comprise the results of the internal and external audits, customer complaints, legal requirements, corrective and preventive actions, control on suppliers, collecting feedback from the customers and laborers, social policy and objectives, and recommendations for improvements.